glennsantos/senior-developer-roadmap/code-quality/code-reviews.md

 * *Naming*: Are names for variables, functions, etc. descriptive?
 * *Comments*: Are the comments clear and useful?
 * *Documentation*: Did the author also update the  relevant docs?
-3. Get the team to agree on the items in 1. and 2. above.
-4. Decide on the team’s preferred channels to communicate certain information, whether it's email, chat, the PR thread, etc.
+3. Decide on the team’s preferred channels to communicate certain information, whether it's email, chat, the PR thread, etc.
-5. Use the shared repository model.
+4. Use the shared repository model.
 Collaborators are granted push access to a single shared repository and topic branches are created when changes need to be made.
-6. Invest in setting up a continuous integration  solution to automate as many quality checks as possible.They can provide additional data for the review process.
+5. Invest in setting up a continuous integration  solution to automate as many quality checks as possible.They can provide additional data for the review process.
-7. Convert linting, spacing and other rules about details into automated checks.
+6. Convert linting, spacing and other rules about details into automated checks.
 Consider using the Prettier defaults for Javascript, for example.
-8. Consider creating a PR templates for authors to standardize parts of the descriptions.
+7. Consider creating a PR templates for authors to standardize parts of the descriptions.

 𝗙𝗼𝗿 𝗔𝘂𝘁𝗵𝗼𝗿𝘀:
 1. Make sure that complex and/or important stories and features are discussed beforehand to avoid rewrites after the PR.
 Consider creating a PoC or drawing a diagram as your first draft PR.